 Severe micrognathia may lead to

-- obstruction to fetal swallowing: may in turn cause polyhydramnios
+- obstruction of fetal swallowing: may in turn cause polyhydramnios

 - 1. Lachman RS, Ṭaybi H. Taybi and Lachman's radiology of syndromes, metabolic disorders, and skeletal dysplasias.
 Mosby Inc. (2007) ISBN:0323019315.
 Read it at Google Books - Find it at Amazon